-- Please call 1-877-370-8953 and follow the prompts to make an initial pre-authorization request for inpatient services.
+- In most instances, outpatient authorization must be requested by the Provider through P-CONN. - Please call 1-800-640-5349 and follow the prompts to make an initial preauthorization request for inpatient services.
 Authorizations requests are accepted 24 hours a day, 7 days a week.
-Concurrent reviews are conducted during business hours from 8:00 am to 5:00 pm MT only. - Initial and concurrent authorization requests for higher levels of care for mental health (residential, day treatment and intensive outpatient) and substance use disorder (ASAM 3.5 -2.1) treatment may be emailed securely to utclin@optum.com. - Providers must initiate the concurrent review process two business days prior to the expiration of the previous authorization for these higher levels of care. - If the provider tries to enter an authorization for a level of care that requires clinical review, the system will alert the provider that they must contact Optum SLCo County.
-The provider will be notified when authorization has been approved. - SUD HLOC: Initial authorization requests are submitted on the SUD UM Initial Authorization Spreadsheet.
-Concurrent requests are submitted on the SUD UM Submission form with an updated ASAM assessment. • For MH Residential: For adults only, Initial authorizations are submitted on the MH UM Initial Authorization Spreadsheet.
+Concurrent reviews are conducted during business hours from 8:00 am to 5:00 pm MT only. - Initial and concurrent authorization requests for higher levels of care for mental health (residential, day treatment and intensive outpatient) and substance use disorder (ASAM 3.5 -2.1) treatment may be emailed securely to utclin@optum.com.
+Providers must initiate the concurrent review process two business days prior to the expiration of the previous authorization for these higher levels of care.
+SUD HLOC: Initial authorization requests are submitted on the SUD UM Initial Authorization Spreadsheet.
+Concurrent requests are submitted on the SUD UM Submission form with an updated ASAM assessment. - For MH Residential: For adults only, Initial authorizations are submitted on the MH UM Initial Authorization Spreadsheet.
 Concurrent requests are submitted on the Optum SLCo HLoC Request-LOCUS form.
 For Youth, initial requests are submitted on the Optum Medicaid HLOC referral for and concurrent submitted on the High Level of Care Concurrent Review form. - Psychological/Neuropsychological testing require pre-authorization.
 Please submit the completed request form via secure email to utclin@optum.com.
-Please contact the Optum SLCo Clinical Team at 1-877-370-8953 for further information.
+Please contact the Optum Tooele County Clinical Team at 1-800-640-5349 for further information.